Orange-OpenSource/angular-swagger-ui/README.md

 ```

 #### Enable XML formatter on API explorer responses
-Add swagger-xml-formatter.min.js to the end of the body
+Add `swagger-xml-formatter.min.js` at the end of the body
 ```html
 <body>
  	...